 A baby’s sleep habits are always changing, but many parents find themselves surprised when their once-deep sleepers grow into babies who wake at the sound of a light breeze.
 It’s a pretty common evolution, even if it doesn’t feel like progress the way Baby’s other types of growth do.
 But what causes the change?

 When they’re just born, babies can’t tell the difference between day and night, but as they get older, most of them start to figure out the fact that night is for sleeping and day is for play.
 But not all: there are a few babies who get a little mixed up, and start trying to party all night and sleep through the day.
-If your child is having some trouble making the day-night disticntion, you can help to ease her into a more regular sleep pattern by making sure she gets plenty of sunlight in the afternoon, and by making sure that nighttime is as dark, boring, and un-engaging as possible, even when she wakes up.
-You can also help her to associate darkness with sleep by drawing curtains to block out the light during naps, though some families find that keeping things bright during naptime can help to encourage children to keep naps short, and save the longer stretches of sleep for the night.
+If your child is having some trouble making the day-night disticntion, you can help to ease them into a more regular sleep pattern by making sure they get plenty of sunlight in the afternoon, and by making sure that nighttime is as dark, boring, and un-engaging as possible, even when they wake up.
+You can also help them to associate darkness with sleep by drawing curtains to block out the light during naps, though some families find that keeping things bright during naptime can help to encourage children to keep naps short, and save the longer stretches of sleep for the night.

-She has always been a light sleeper, she’s just better at it now
+They have always been a light sleeper, they're just better at it now

 Some people are just naturally lighter sleepers.
-If the light-sleeping is a recent development, that could just be because, when she was first born, she couldn’t quite perceive the things that are distracting her now.
-The more she can see and hear, the more those things will distract her, and as she learns to recognize sights and sounds more clearly, she will also grow more likely to respond to them.
+If the light-sleeping is a recent development, that could just be because, when they were first born, they couldn't quite perceive the things that are distracting them now.
+The more they can see and hear, the more those things will distract them, and as they learn to recognize sights and sounds more clearly, they will also grow more likely to respond to them.
 Baby has maybe always been a light sleeper, but it’s just nearly impossible to identify this characteristic in newborns.

-She is interested in the world around her
+They are interested in the world around them

 Sources